WhisperOS/conductor/README.md

 # CA signing using OpenSSL C API

+## What does this do?

-This example code demonstrates how to use the OpenSSL C API to perform the actions by a CA. In short, it does the following:
+This example code demonstrates how to use the OpenSSL C API to perform the actions by a Certificate Authority.

-How it works:
+### How it works:

   - We generate a self-signed CA
   - We generate a Intermediate CA and sign it with the First CA
   - We generate a server cert and sign it with the intermediate.

-During each step we:
+### During each step we:

   - Generate a private RSA key.
   - Generate a certificate request.